To learn the facts about overage negotiations, which are increasingly forming part of land sale deals, read on!

 When is overage created?

-The basis of calculation relies on a valuation of the land before any triggering event giving rise to the uplift has occurred, compared with the value of the same land with the benefit of the planning consent triggering such overage.
+The basis of calculation relies on a valuation of the land before any trigger event giving rise to the uplift has occurred, compared with the value of the same land with the benefit of planning permission triggering such overage.
 Market value is the relevant assessment in either case.
-The overage will be a percentage of the difference in value between the base value, without planning consent, and the open market value with planning consent.
+The overage will be a percentage of the difference in value between the purchase price or base value, without planning permission, and the open market value with new planning permission.

 As mentioned, the registration of an overage arrangement at the Land Registry will disclose the specific terms relating to this but usually, the following are applicable: